chinamike65/hugo-tuolesi/content/book5/book5en.md

 There is no real pleasure, happiness is only superficial, but we feel it is real happiness.

-When meditating on feeling mindfulness, one should also contemplate pleasant feeling as impermanent.
+When meditating on the Application of mindfulness to feelings, one should also contemplate pleasant feeling as impermanent.

 For example, when you eat a meal, you will be happy when you eat it, but it will be nothing after you eat it.